weicks/ESP32-ArtnetWifi-SDreadwriteclock/README.md

 I am a passionate technician and like to build and create works of art.
 With the great help of Yves Bazin i got this cool work of art real.
 For this project you will need the latest artnet library from Yves Bazin which you can find here: https://github.com/hpwit/artnet

-Here you are the mounted matrixsreen on the wall.
+The mounted matrixscreen on the wall.

 ![image](https://github.com/weicks/ESP32-ArtnetWifi-SDreadwriteclock/blob/master/pics/wall2.jpg)